Skip to contents

 output

-Optional result or return value.
+Optional result or return value to store in the log.

 .trace

 Optional call stack or trace override.
+If NULL, uses sys.call(-1).

 .env